21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Get oven-fresh smells without baking

 Fresh-baked cookies and pies smell amazing, but you don’t need to make an entire recipe to fill your home with a warm scent.
+Brainstorming how to make your house smell good?
 Pour a teaspoon or two of ground cinnamon and cloves on a baking sheet.
 Leave it inside a 200°F oven for half an hour, keeping the door ajar.
 You’ll fill your home with a lovely spicy scent.

 Make fridge fragrance